-Education at the Kennedy Center includes the following four nation-wide networks.
-The National Partnerships office manages Ensuring the Arts for Any Given Child, the Kennedy Center Alliance for Arts Education Network, and Partners in Education.
-The VSA and Accessibility office manages the VSA affiliates network.
+Education at the Kennedy Center includes the following three nation-wide networks.
+The National Partnerships office manages Ensuring the Arts for Any Given Child and Partners in Education.

 - Any Given Child

 The mission of the Kennedy Center's Any Given Child initiative is to assist communities in developing a plan for expanded arts education, ensuring access and equity for all students in grades K-8.

 Any Given Child assists communities in developing and implementing a plan to ensure equal access to arts education for all students in grades K-8.
 Although the initiative provides a structure for work to be accomplished, the Kennedy Center understands that every community is unique, and tailors the consultation and facilitation to each site.
 Sites also become part of a national network of communities who are also working toward the same goal and can share knowledge and experience.

 - Partners in Education